codefuse-ai/Awesome-Code-LLM/README.md

 - ""I Don't Use AI for Everything": Exploring Utility, Attitude, and Responsibility of AI-empowered Tools in Software Development" [2024-09] [[paper](https://arxiv.org/abs/2409.13343)]

 - "Harnessing the Potential of Gen-AI Coding Assistants in Public Sector Software Development" [2024-09] [[paper](https://arxiv.org/abs/2409.17434)]

+- "Understanding the Human-LLM Dynamic: A Literature Survey of LLM Use in Programming Tasks" [2024-10] [[paper](https://arxiv.org/abs/2410.01026)]

+- "Code-Survey: An LLM-Driven Methodology for Analyzing Large-Scale Codebases" [2024-10] [[paper](https://arxiv.org/abs/2410.01837)]

+- "The potential of LLM-generated reports in DevSecOps" [2024-10] [[paper](https://arxiv.org/abs/2410.01899)]

+- "The Impact of Generative AI on Collaborative Open-Source Software Development: Evidence from GitHub Copilot" [2024-10] [[paper](https://arxiv.org/abs/2410.02091)]

 ## 8. Datasets